GitRidy/nextjs15_starter_kit/KIT_README.md

 - **guides/**: Guidelines for developers working on the project
 - **prompts/**: Collection of LLM coding prompts in markdown
 - [[plan.md]]: Project phases, milestones, and timeline
-- [[prd.md]]: Product requirements document defining features and specifications
+- [[app-prd]]: Product requirements document defining features and specifications
 - [[tasks.md]]: Summary of current and planned development tasks
-- [[tech_spec.md]]: Technical specifications and architecture documentation
+- [[app-tech-spec]]: Technical specifications and architecture documentation
-- [[vision.md]]: Project vision, goals, and success criteria
+- [[app-vision]]: Project vision, goals, and success criteria

 #### pm/design/

 - **ref_examples/**: Reference examples from other applications for design inspiration
 - **ui_flow/**: Diagrams illustrating user journey through the application
 - **wireframes/**: Low-fidelity designs showing layout and user flow
-- [[architecture.md]]: Defines high-level architectural structure and key components
+- [[architecture]]: Defines high-level architectural structure and key components
 - [[components_guide.md]]: Catalog of UI components with descriptions and usage guidelines
 - [[design_brief.md]]: High-level brief to set out aesthetic vision and principles to guide design
 - [[design_tokens.json]]: Design tokens for colors, typography, spacing, and other visual elements